BurnzZ/boilerplate-proj/README.md

 # boilerplate-proj

-This serves as a quick goto for any site projects I may have in the future
+This serves as a quick goto for any site projects I may have in the future.

+### Dependencies:
+* Vagrant